Dead-heading is the process of removing old dried flowers in order to keep your roses bushes looking tidy and attractive.

 1. Prepare your tools.

 The best tools yield the best results.
-Make sure you have a good pair of secateurs that can give you precise cuts such as the PrecisionPRO bypass pruning shears and gardening gloves to protect your hands from prickly rose thorns.
+Make sure you have a good pair of garden scissors that can give you precise cuts such as the PrecisionPRO bypass pruning shears and gardening gloves to protect your hands from prickly rose thorns.

 2. Identify which parts to deadhead.